BelledonneCommunications/flexisip/test/README.md

 CALL_LENGTH =>

 EXPIRE         => the expire to pass along when registering users.
-Make sure it is long enough to last the duration of your
+Make sure it is long enough to last the duration of your SKIP_REGISTERS => You can skip the 2 sipp processes that register the users prior to running the test scenario by setting this variable to something not "0"